 The vast majority of auto crashes involve just two vehicles.
 However, there are many auto accidents that may involve three or more vehicles.
 This is normal on public roads, especially those with high traffic.

-I was in a three-car accident – who pays my damages?
+I was in a three-car accident – who pays for my car’s damages?
 This is a common question.
 Below are two other questions you may ask

 Who is responsible for the crash?

 Who will pay for my injuries and property damage?

 Determining who is at fault can be challenging in a 3-car accident, as each driver will have their version of the story.
 To protect yourself and ensure you get justice at the same time, you have to call your lawyer.